By Monsi A. Serrano

-In the corporate world like banks, manufacturing. restaurants, hotels and other industries, when I conduct workshop on Crisis Management and Prevention.
-Customer Service, Work Attitude and Values Enhancement (WAVE – Work Attitude and Values Enhancement) and The 8Cs of Leadership, whenever we do Employees Climate Survey, one of the main issues that a staff, supervisor and manager has is the BIG “A” — ATTITUDE!
+In the corporate world like banks, manufacturing. restaurants, hotels, and other industries, when I conduct a workshop on Crisis Management and Prevention.
+Customer Service, Work Attitude and Values Enhancement (WAVE – Work Attitude and Values Enhancement) and The 8Cs of Leadership, whenever we do Employees Climate Survey, one of the main issues that staff, supervisor, and the manager has is the BIG “A” — ATTITUDE!

-When an employee has issue on BIG “A” this is manifested in his performance.
-When it comes to work, the one with attitude problem would not really care whether he accomplishes the tasks given to him.
+When an employee has an issue on BIG “A” this is manifested in his performance.
+When it comes to working, the one with an attitude problem would not really care whether he accomplishes the tasks given to him.